Stephen J. Mackwell

+From 2018 until 2025, he was a member of the Space Studies Board, Division on Engineering and Physical Sciences, of the National Academies of Sciences, Engineering, and Medicine.
+He currently serves on the Board of Directors of the American Friends of the Alexander von Humboldt Foundation and is a member of the Board of Governors for the Cosmos Club and a Board Fellow for the Cosmos Club Foundation.
+He is the 2nd Vice President of the Geological Society of Washington.

 Education

 Stephen J. Mackwell received a B.Sc. in Physics and Mathematics in August 1978 at the University of Canterbury in Christchurch, New Zealand.
 He continued his studies at the University of Canterbury and earned his M.Sc. in Physics in August 1979.
 His master's thesis was titled "Excitation Temperatures for Late Type Stars."
 He went on to receive his Diploma of Education at Christchurch Teachers College in New Zealand in November 1979.
 He earned his Ph.D. in Geophysics in March 1985 from the Research School of Earth Sciences of the Australian National University, Canberra, Australia.
 His dissertation was titled "Diffusion and Weakening Effects of Water in Quartz and Olivine."

 Early career

 Stephen J. Mackwell worked as a postdoctoral fellow in the Department of Materials Science and Engineering at Cornell University in Ithaca, New York, from 1984 to 1987, and then moved to the Pennsylvania State University in University Park, Pennsylvania, as an assistant professor in 1987 and subsequently associate professor of geosciences in 1992.
 He was program director for geophysics in the Earth Sciences Division at the National Science Foundation in Washington, D.C., from 1993 to 1994, and spent 1996 as an Alexander von Humboldt Fellow at the Bayerisches Geoinstitut in Bayreuth, Germany.
 In 1998, Mackwell became a full professor for experimental geophysics at the Bayerisches Geoinstitut at the University of Bayreuth.
 In January 2000 he was appointed director of the Bayerisches Geoinstitut and served there until December 2002.